Michael0x2a/curated-programming-resources/resources.md

 ### Online courses

-This is an increasingly popular way for universities and professionals to help guide the next generation of programmers, and as such, new resources like this are popping up all the time.
+Online courses are an increasingly popular way for universities and professionals to teach programming and computer science in a structured format.
+As a result, new online courses will pop up all the time, so it's worth checking these resources periodically to see what's new.

 - [Codecademy](http://www.codecademy.com/) - offers free online courses in several different languages.
 However, Codecademy does have a tendency to teach only basic syntax, so you may need work through more tutorials after finishing Codecademy.
 Focuses mainly on web development, Ruby, and Python.
 - [Coursera](https://www.coursera.org/) - offers free online courses in many different fields from several different well-known universities.
 New courses are added every quarter, and content from old courses is typically archived.
 Because many courses appear to be new/may be a one-time thing, this page will not link to courses on Coursera unless it appears to be stable.